Wivey Action on Climate covers Wiveliscombe and the 10 Parishes area and welcomes all at our meetings.

 Projects have included promoting energy saving at home, giving away free LED light bulbs (funded by local solar power), collecting information on inspriring green homes in the area, lobbying our MP and launching a pledge for climate action.

-We have also organised local visits, including to a highly insulated near Passive House, new hydro-power scheme and a wind turbine.
+We also organise local visits, which have included a highly insulated near Passive House, new hydro-power scheme and a wind turbine.

-We have organised several Give or Take for Free events, where surplus household items can be given to others to put to good use, so helping to reduce waste and consumerism.
+We hold regular Give or Take for Free events, where surplus household items can be given to others to put to good use, so helping to reduce waste and consumerism.
 Look out for our next one.

 We attended the People's Climate March in Bristol in December 2015, before the climate summit in Paris.
 We welcome the UN's new global agreement, but much more remains to be done and we continue to have lots planned.